 Proper blood circulation supports life–that’s how vital good blood flow is to the human body.
 Veins are an integral part of the circulatory system, which supplies your body’s cells to sustain cells and fuel new cell growth.
 You can’t enjoy a high quality of life (and a long life) without good vascular health.
 That’s why it is crucial to seek vein treatment if you notice symptoms.
 You should see your vein doctor in any case, because vein problems can be silent and symptom-free until they become very serious.

 What Your Veins Do for You

-Veins are a large part of this system of vessels, (the circulatory system), where they have a specific role.
+Veins are a large part of this system of vessels (the circulatory system), where they have a specific role.
 Veins are responsible for the challenging “return journey” in blood circulation.
-Veins carry de-oxygenated blood from cells back to the heart, to continue circulation through the arteries.
-Carrying blood back from the extremities, especially the legs, (upward, against gravity) requires support from special valves within your veins.
-These valves prevent blood from flowing backward, pooling in the veins, and causing vein problems like bulging, varicose veins.
+Veins carry de-oxygenated blood from cells to the heart to continue circulation through the arteries.
+Carrying blood back from the extremities, especially the legs (upward, against gravity), requires support from special valves within your veins.
+These valves prevent blood from flowing backward, pooling in the veins, and causing vein problems like bulging and varicose veins.